Compound Interest Formula Derivations

 r = ( $2,000 / $1,000 )1/5 − 1

 = ( 2 )0.2 − 1

 So Sam needs 14.87% to turn $1,000 into $2,000 in 5 years.

 Another Example: What interest rate do you need to turn $1,000 into $5,000 in 20 Years?

 r = ( $5,000 / $1,000 )1/20 − 1 = ( 5 )0.05 − 1 = 1.0838 − 1 = 0.0838

 And 0.0838 as a percentage is 8.38%.
 So 8.38% will turn $1,000 into $5,000 in 20 Years.

 Working Out How Many Periods

-If you want to know how many periods it will take to turn $1,000 into $2,000 at 10% interest, you can also rearrange the basic formula.
+When we want to know how many periods it takes to turn $1,000 into $2,000 at 10% interest, we can rearrange the basic formula.